DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-embedding-a-positive-climate-for-learning/autumn-week-2-mentor-materials.md

 Consider:

-- How to convey belief in pupils’ ability?
+- How to convey belief in pupils' ability?
 - How to share that it is going to be a challenging task?
 - How to show pupils that they will need to work hard?
 - What specific words to include to show challenge and aspiration?